 How to Apply

-If you are a minority student who is a 2019 graduating high school senior or a college freshman, you can apply to work with We Engage 4 Health through the BRIMS internship program.
-BRIMS applications are due on March 15, 2019.
+If you are a minority student who is a 2020 graduating high school senior or a college freshman, you can apply to work with We Engage 4 Health through the BRIMS internship program.
+BRIMS applications are being accepted until 5 pm on March 9, 2020.
 Follow the application instructions on the CCHMC/BRIMS page, and indicate that you have an interest in community-partnered research and citizen science.

 If you are a college undergraduate in any year, you can apply to work with We Engage 4 Health through the SURF internship program.
-SURF applications are due on Feb 1, 2019.
+SURF applications must be submitted electronically by February 1, 2020 at 5:00 pm Eastern Standard Time.
 Use the application links on the UC/SURF page, and indicate that you have an interest in community-partnered research and citizen science.